What is Supervision?

 - Find your own solutions and ways to practice Homeopathy in a healthy and safe way.

-Whether you are a Homeopath, a practitioner or student of another complementary health discipline, an artist, musician, writer, run groups or choirs, work in management, at home caring for children and family while squeezing in time to pursue your dreams…we can all need a confidential space to explore our life or work challenges.
+If you are a practitioner or student of another complementary health discipline, an artist, musician, writer, run groups or choirs, work in management, are at home caring for children and family while squeezing in time to pursue your dreams…you might also want a confidential space to explore your life or work challenges.